BlazeCodeDev/spotiflac-docker-vpn/README.md

 ---

+## Disclaimer

+This project is intended for **educational purposes only**.
+It is not affiliated with, endorsed by, or in any way connected to Spotify, Tidal, Qobuz, Amazon Music, Deezer, YouTube, or any other music streaming service.
+All product names, logos, and trademarks are the property of their respective owners.

+This software does not condone, facilitate, or encourage copyright infringement or piracy.
+Downloading copyrighted music without the authorisation of the rights holder may be illegal in your country.
+You are solely responsible for ensuring that your use of this software complies with all applicable laws and the terms of service of any platform you interact with.

+---

 ## What this is

 SpotiFLAC Docker wraps the [SpotiFLAC](https://github.com/streamingflac/spotiflac) Python library in a small Flask web server so you can queue downloads from a browser instead of running a CLI.
 You paste Spotify URLs (tracks, albums, or playlists), pick a quality level and which streaming services to try, and the container downloads the audio in the background.